-Answers to The Most Frequently Asked Questions About Lacrosse
+Answers to Most Common FAQs About Youth Lacrosse Camps

 If you have never attended a lacrosse camp, then when the time to enroll arrives you understandably are overflowing with questions.
 Specialty programs are very similar to their traditional counterpart; however, the key differences are directly relational to the intensity level or your sports camp and the particulars of your chosen sport.
 Here are a few of the questions most asked to lacrosse camp staffs.

 What activities will fill my day?
 This question is top of mind for most campers.
 If you attend a sports camp, then it’s even more at the top of your mind.
 Will you really play lacrosse all day?
 The question has a few answers.
 A typical day of camp will obviously include a considerable amount of game play and practice, but it will also include time to make friends and learn new things.
 Whether you are staying for just a day or if you are spending several weeks at camp, the reality of how your day will progress is rarely different.
 Campers attending an overnight camp will have more time to spend with coaches and trainers after instruction to get pointers and ideas for improvement.
 Day campers will have the luxury of returning home to their bed and eating the majority of their meals at home.
 The day experience usually started at 9 am for most camps and ended at 3 or 4.
 Between the hours of 9 and 4, learning champion lacrosse skills is the main objective of the day.
 Evenings at overnight camp involve more social activities not found in the typical schedule of day camp.
 The typical day of lacrosse camp revolved around three sessions: morning, mid-morning, and early evening.
 Athletes train in the morning and play scrimmages during the early evening.